Intel Lunar Lake (Core Ultra 200V): How Intel Finally Beat ARM at Power Efficiency

 In another radical departure, Intel has removed Hyper-Threading from Lunar Lake.
 Traditionally, Hyper-Threading allowed a single CPU core to run two software threads simultaneously, boosting multi-core speed at the cost of higher power draw and silicon complexity.

 For Lunar Lake, Intel decided to focus on raw single-thread instructions per clock (IPC) efficiency.
-The chip features 4 Lion Cove performance cores (P-cores) and 4 Skymont efficiency cores (E-cores).
+The chip features a symmetric core layout with 4 Lion Cove performance cores (P-cores) and 4 Skymont efficiency cores (E-cores).
 The new Skymont E-cores are so powerful that they match the IPC performance of Intel's older P-cores while consuming a fraction of the power.
 Without Hyper-Threading, the processor runs much cooler and uses significantly less battery while keeping daily tasks snappy.

 NPU 4.0 and Battlemage Graphics: Ready for Local AI